A Change of Pace: Second reunion

-In February 2019, the band posted a cryptic date June 22 to their social media pages.
+In February 2019, the band posted a cryptic date of June 22 to their social media pages.
 The band later revealed they would be headlining the first "Pop Punk Nite" at The Van Buren in Phoenix, AZ on June 22.

+In April 2025, the band played two shows in Arizona to celebrate the 20th anniversary of An Offer You Can't Refuse.
+Anarbor opened for both nights and It's like Love joined on the second.
+In May of the same year, it was announced that An Offer You Can't Refuse and Prepare the Masses would be pressed on vinyl for the first time since their release.

 Post-breakup

 In 2011, Micah Bentley married Ashley Bentley.
 Bentley currently lives with his wife in Peoria, Arizona where he continues to write music for his new project.
 This new project is called "Micah and His Friend".

 Jonathan Kelley graduated from medical school at Midwestern University in Glendale, Arizona and is currently completing an emergency medicine residency at Maricopa Medical Center.

-Torry Jasper has a new band called "Video Head System" and tends bar at your local teppanyaki restaurant.
+Torry Jasper has a new band called "Video Head System".

 Dan Parker currently works as a record producer.

-Johnny Abdullah married Nicole Castleman in 2017 and has since moved to Wenatchee, Washington.
-They welcomed their first son in December of 2019.
+Johnny Abdullah married Nicole Castleman in 2017 and has since moved to Wenatcheej, Washington.
+They welcomed their first son in December 2019.